Manc/kohana-log-database/README.md

 ## Installation

+You may add this module manually as a Git submodule to your Kohana project's `modules` directory or if you're using Composer, add this requirement to your `composer.json` file:

+	{
+		"require": {
+			"manc/kohana-log-database": "dev-master"
+		}
+	}

-If you add this log writer to your Kohana installation as a module, add the module in your bootstrap.php – and also make sure the database module is added (and configured).
+Then add the module in your `bootstrap.php` – and also make sure the database module is added (and configured).
 Example:

 	Kohana::modules(array(
 		'database'   => MODPATH.'database',